-As a philosopher, writer, and co-founder of non-profits, I aim to help address crucial questions.
-A question is crucial if, depending on which answer we select, it drastically affects our decision-making and the direction our lives and society take.
+As a philosopher, journalist and co-founder of non-profits, I aim to help address so called crucial questions.
+A question is crucial if, depending on how we answer it, it drastically affects our decision-making and the direction our lives and society take.
 I am currently writing a book aiming to shed light on such questions: What are the ethical and political priorities of our time?
-And how can we make the maximum amount of progress on them with our limited resources?
+How can we make the maximum amount of progress on them with our limited resources?

 Suppose you’re carrying $500 in your pocket while walking past a pond where a child is drowning.
 Do you walk in to save the child, sacrificing the money?
-If you judge saving a life more important than $500 worth of additional luxury goods: Yes. – But then what’s the difference to not donating a lot more money more to demonstrably life-saving charity different from not saving the child?
+If you judge saving a life more important than $500 worth of additional luxury goods, you’ll save the child. – But is omitting to donate $500 to demonstrably life-saving charity different from not saving the child?

 We would not confine and mass-kill dogs for our consumption.
-But pigs are beings at least as intelligent as dogs: They answer to their names, are able to learn more commands and use mirrors.
+But pigs are beings at least as sentient and intelligent as dogs: They answer to their names, are able to learn many commands and use mirrors.
 That also makes them more intelligent than some humans. – What’s the difference there?

 Suppose your brain was copied into a non-biological, digital substrate, with the copy possessing the same kind of subjective awareness.
 Do you think this new version of you has moral weight?
 These scientists do, and they believe we are well on our way to creating vast amounts of artificial minds. – If there is even a slight chance that they are right, shouldn’t we be alarmed?

 These are just three examples of crucial questions.
 We can’t avoid them, and getting them wrong could be disastrous, which is why critical, evidence-based thinking is vital.
 In order to help address crucial questions in theory and practice, I co-founded the Effective Altruism Foundation (EAF), whose projects are described below.
 EAF was founded in 2013 and I served as its president until December 2016.
-I have since stopped working for EAF in order to be able to focus on writing and co-found additional projects aimed at effective suffering reduction.
+I have since stopped working for EAF in order to be able to focus on research and co-found additional projects aimed at effective suffering reduction.